amakarudze/sherpany-task/README.md

 ## Tutorial
 ### Prerequisites
-This is app runs on Python 3.6+ and Django 1.9.
+This is app requires the following to run:
+ - Python 3.6+
+ - Django 1.9
+ - Google Maps API Key
+ - Google Fusion Tables API Key

 ### Installation
 Clone or download this repository, create and activate a virtual environment and install required packages